ayocaine/PrecursorAlpha/README.md

 # PrecursorAlpha
-Pokemon fire red remake with many more pokemon check releases for compiled binaries.
+Pokemon fire red remake with many more pokemon, check releases for compiled binaries.